 Meeting title Trust Board - public meeting Date: 29.04.2021 Report title Month 12 Finance Report 2020/21 Agenda item: 9 Executive director lead Kevin Curnow, Chief Finance Officer Report author Finance Team Executive summary Cash at end of March was £61.5m.
-The high balance is due to the NHS moving away from the NHS mov The Trust is reporting an actual surplus of £0.05m for the year 2020/21.
+The higher balance is due to the NHS moving away from the (PBR) methodology and on to an agreed block a receive a month's block in advance.
+Capital spend for 2020-21 was £21.3m This include North Central London Sustainability Transferallocation of £14.5m, approved COVID cadjustments relating to Managed Equipment Section 1.5m.
+2020/21.
 This is a favourable variance to plan of £3.9m.
 Cash at end of March was £61.5m.
-The higher than average cash balance is due to the NHS moving away from the payment by results (PBR) methodology and on to an agreed block arrangement where we receive a month's block in advance.
-Capital spend for 2020-21 was £21.3m This includes spend relating to North Central London Sustainability Transformation Partnership allocation of £14.5m, approved COVID capital and technical adjustments relating to Managed Equipment Service (MES) contract.
-The Trust has fully utilised its Capital Resource Limit during 2020-21.
-Purpose: To discuss the year-end financial performance for 2020-21 Recommendation(s) To note the financial performance for 2020-21, recognising the bette than planned performance was due to non-recurrent measures.
+The higher than average cash balance is due to the NHS moving away from the payment by results (PBR) methodology and on to an agreed block arrangement where we Purpose: To discuss the year-end financial performance for 2020-21 Recommendation(s) To note the financial performance for 2020-21, recognising the bette than planned performance was due to non-recurrent measures.
 Risk Register or Board Assurance Framework Sustainability entries Report history Trust Management Group, 27 April 2021 Appendices None